-The drawing-up of the Programme, the implementation and the follow-up mechanisms are in compliance with the Common provisions set in the Commission Regulation (EC) No 718/2007 and in specific with the Principals for Assistance (Article 3) and the provisions for IPA for Rural Development (Title IV) and thus facilitate the transition process of implementation of the Acquis communautaire.
-The Programme is subject of the Commission's approval referred to in Article 6 of the Commission Regulation (EC) No 718/2007.
+The drawing-up of the programme, its implementation and the follow-up mechanisms are in compliance with the Common provisions set in the Commission Regulation (EC) No 718/2007, and in particular with the Principals for Assistance (Article 3) and the provisions for IPA for Rural Development (Title IV), and thus facilitates the transition process of implementation of the acquis communautaire.
+The programme is subject to the Commission's approval referred to in Article 6 of the Commission Regulation (EC) No 718/2007.

-The Ministry of Agriculture, Forestry and Water Economy of the Republic of Macedonia has overall responsibility for this Programme.
+The Ministry of Agriculture, Forestry and Water Economy of the Republic of Macedonia has overall responsibility for this programme.

-In the first stage of elaboration, the principal priorities were identified in consultation with various agriculture sector stakeholders.
-Initially, independent in-depth studies were prepared for four agro-food sub-sectors (milk and dairy, meat and meat products, fruit and vegetables and wine and grapes) to identify the major weaknesses to be addressed and potentials to be boosted.
-The four sub-sectors were selected based on their importance in the agricultural GDP and according to the process of adoption of the EU Acquis according to the National Programme for Adoption of Acquis (NPAA).
-Self-governments, regional agricultural departments, regional offices of the National Extension Agency, Farmers Federation, non-governmental organizations and sector advisory technical committees participated in the Programme definition.
+In the first stage of elaboration, the principal priorities were identified in consultation with various agricultural sector stakeholders.
+Initially, independent in-depth studies were prepared for four agri-food sub-sectors (milk and dairy, meat and meat products, fruit and vegetables, and wine and grapes) to identify the major weaknesses to be addressed and potentials to be boosted.
+The four sub-sectors were selected based on their importance in the agricultural GDP and according to the process of adoption of the EU acquis according to the National Programme for Adoption of Acquis (NPAA).
+Self-governments, regional agricultural departments, regional offices of the National Extension Agency, the Farmers Federation, non-governmental organizations and sector advisory technical committees participated in the programme definition.

-117National Programme for Agriculture and Rural Development 2007-2013; Ministry of Agriculture, Forestry and Water Economy of the Republic of Macedonia, Skopje, 2009.
+129 National Programme for Agriculture and Rural Development 2007-2013; Ministry of Agriculture, Forestry and Water Economy of the Republic of Macedonia, Skopje, 2009.

-The drafting of the Programme was based on the National Development Plan (NDP), the National Strategy for Agriculture and Rural Development (NARDS) and the National Programme for Adoption of the Acquis (NPAA), as well as the Multi-annual Indicative Planning Document (MIPD), framework of available measures under Instrument for Pre-accession Assistance for Agriculture and Rural Development (IPARD) and the results of the independent sub-sector analysis.
+The drafting of the programme was based on the National Development Plan (NDP), the National Strategy for Agriculture and Rural Development (NARDS), and the National Programme for Adoption of the Acquis (NPAA), as well as the Multi-annual Indicative Planning Document (MIPD), the framework of available measures under Instrument for Preaccession Assistance for Agriculture and Rural Development (IPARD) and the results of the independent sub-sector analysis.

-Based on the results of consultations and discussions, the IPARD Programme was elaborated including the assessment of overall situation in the rural economy, development of agricultural and agriculture-related sectors, defining the main problems, possible solutions on the basis of the priorities set forth.
-Analyses of the regional differences were also included in the Programme as well as the differentiation and prioritization thereof.
+Based on the results of consultations and discussions, the IPARD Programme was elaborated, including the assessment of the overall situation in the rural economy, development of agricultural and agriculture-related sectors, defining the main problems, and possible solutions on the basis of the priorities set forth.
+Analyses of the regional differences were also included in the Programme, as well as the differentiation and prioritization thereof.

-The Republic of Macedonia is in the process of acquiring full membership of the European Union and is thus eligible for the pre-accession assistance in accordance with EC Regulation 1085/2006 of 17 of July on establishing an Instrument for Pre-accession Assistance (IPA).
-Consequently, under the IPA fifth component for rural development (IPARD), the country is entitled to preaccession financial aid for sustainable agriculture and rural development with focus on preparation for the Common Agricultural Policy and related policies and for the European Agricultural Fund for Rural Development (EAFRD) and adjusting the sector towards the Common Market.
+The Republic of Macedonia is in the process of acquiring full membership to the European Union and is thus eligible for the pre-accession assistance in accordance with EC Regulation 1085/2006 of 17 July on establishing an Instrument for Pre-accession Assistance (IPA).
+Consequently, under the IPA fifth component for rural development (IPARD), the country is entitled to pre-accession financial aid for sustainable agriculture and rural development with a focus on preparation for the Common Agricultural Policy and related policies, for the European Agricultural Fund for Rural Development (EAFRD), and adjustment of the sector towards the Common Market.

 Elaboration of the above mentioned National Programme for agriculture and rural development 2007-2013 is supervised by the IPARD working group.
-The group comprises of representatives from the Ministries of Agriculture, Forestry and Water Economy, Finance, Economy, Environmental Protection and Spatial Planning, Education and Science, the Secretariat for European Affairs and the State Statistical Office.
-The overall objective of the group is implementation of the Acquis communautaire concerning the Common Agricultural Policy and related policies for competitive and sustainable agriculture; strong, sustainable rural communities and diverse and sustainable rural environment.
+The group comprises of representatives from the Ministries of Agriculture, Forestry and Water Economy, Finance, Economy, Environmental Protection and Spatial Planning, Education and Science, the Secretariat for European Affairs, and the State Statistical Office.
+The overall objective of the group is implementation of the acquis communautaire concerning the Common Agricultural Policy and related policies for competitive and sustainable agriculture, strong, sustainable rural communities, and a diverse and sustainable rural environment.